Is It a Cold? Or Is It the Flu? And What Do You Do?

 - Limit close contact with others when you are sick.

-- In a Public Health Advisory, the Food and Drug Administration (FDA) recommends that OTC cough and cold products should not be used to treat infants or children less than two years old.
-Rare but serious side effects have been reported, including death, convulsions, rapid heart rates, and decreased levels of consciousness.
-OTC cough and cold products include decongestants, expectorants, antihistamines, and antitussives (cough suppressants).
+- The Food and Drug Administration (FDA) recommends that OTC cough and cold products should not be used to treat infants or children less than two years old and supports not using them in children less than four years old.
+Rare but serious side effects have been reported, including rapid heart rates, convulsions, decreased levels of consciousness, and death.
+OTC cough and cold products include decongestants, expectorants, antihistamines, and cough suppressants.
 The FDA is still reviewing data concerning the safety of these products in children aged 2-11 years.
-There have been serious side effects reported in this age group as well.*
+There have been serious side effects reported in this age group as well.

-- Drink at least eight glasses of water and juice a day.
+- Drink at plenty of water every day.
 This will help keep you hydrated.

 - Avoid smoke.
 It irritates an already sore throat and intensifies a cough.